Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Appendix A: Gamma-radiation dynamics in RREA models with positive feedback

 By replacing $\alpha = N_{RREA} + \frac{2L}{c\left(\gamma-1\right)} S I_{SE}$, the equation is reduced to an equation with separable variables, the solution of which with initial condition $N_{RREA}(0) = 0$ is as follows:

 There is an alternative approach to the same problem.
 Let $I_{SE}Sd\tau$ of seed particles arrive at the cell at the moment $\tau$.
 Then by the time t they will multiply due to relativistic feedback, and their number will become equal to $dN_{RREA} = I_{SE} S e^{\frac{c}{2L} (\gamma - 1) (t - \tau)} d\tau$.
-Integration of this expression over $\tau$ leads to the Formula~\ref{rreas_dynamics} describing the number of avalanches in a cell.
-Provided that one RREA produce $N_{particles~from~RREA}$ particles (for example, high energy photons or runaway electrons) during one feedback cycle, the total number of particles of these type depends on time as follows:
+Integration of this expression over $\tau$ leads to the Formula~(\ref{rreas_dynamics}) describing the number of avalanches in a cell.
+Provided that one RREA produce $N_{particles~from~RREA}$ particles (for example, high energy photons or positrons) during one feedback cycle, the total number of particles of these type depends on time as follows:

-The same formalism can be applied to the analytical completely random reactor model.
-We define the global multiplication factor $\varepsilon = \gamma - 1$.
-Then the increase in the concentration of high energy photons in the point $(r, z)$ at the moment t is following:
+The same formalism can be applied to the analytical description of the multicell reactor model.
+If we define the global multiplication factor $\varepsilon = \gamma - 1$ then the increase in the concentration of high energy photons in the point $(r, z)$ at the moment t is following:

-The solution of \ref{eq:dif_cosmic} satisfying the initial condition $n(r, z, 0) \equiv n_0$ is:
+The solution of (\ref{eq:dif_cosmic}) satisfying the initial condition $n(r, z, 0) \equiv n_0$ is: